- About Us

 Purpose: To contribute to a diverse ocean workforce that understands technical and social challenges facing coastal communities and the natural environment, and prepare undergraduate students for graduate school and careers in marine science, policy, management, and outreach.

-Oregon Sea Grant is excited to announce our seventh annual undergraduate Summer Scholars Program.
-This PAID ten-week program running from June 19th to August 25th places high caliber junior and senior undergraduate students from around the country with a variety of Oregon-based host organizations (public agency, non-profit, non-governmental) to provide a diversity* of students with hands-on experience under the mentorship of a career professional.
-Scholars can assist host agencies with field work, lab work, analysis, research, policy development, and/or outreach and public engagement efforts.
+Oregon Sea Grant is excited to announce our eighth annual undergraduate Summer Scholars Program.
+This PAID ten-week program runs from June 18-August 24, and places high-caliber junior and senior undergraduate students from around the country with a variety of Oregon-based host organizations (public agency, non-profit, non-governmental) to provide a diversity* of students with hands-on experience under the mentorship of a career professional.
+Scholars can assist host agencies with field work, lab work, analyses, research, policy development, and/or outreach and public engagement efforts.

 In addition to aligning with Oregon Sea Grant’s vision, mission and values, the goals of the Oregon Sea Grant Scholars Program are:

-Additional goals for the Summer Scholars Program encourage student success during and after their internship through cultivating an inclusive environment, creating a broad professional network in the marine field, offering professional development opportunities with an emphasis on science communication, and fostering a supportive mentor/mentee relationship.
+The Summer Scholars Program encourages student success during and after their internship through cultivating an inclusive environment, creating a broad professional network in the marine field, offering professional development opportunities with an emphasis on science communication, and fostering a supportive mentor/mentee relationship.
 For a complete list of the Oregon Sea Grant Scholars Program vision, mission, and goals, as well as Program-specific goals and objectives:

 *Diversity refers to persons from various cultural, ethnic, and socioeconomic backgrounds that contribute a diverse perspective stemming from various lived experiences, skills, and interests.

-Eligibility: Any undergraduate student who will have completed the equivalent of two years of full time study by June 19, 2017 and who is currently enrolled in any U.S. college or university, or who will have graduated during the 2016-2017 academic year may apply.
+Eligibility: Any undergraduate student who will have completed the equivalent of two years of full time study by June 18, 2018 and who is currently enrolled in any U.S. college or university (or who will have graduated during the 2017-2018 academic year) may apply.
 Students from diverse backgrounds are strongly encouraged to apply.

 Late March – Interviews with top candidates